Edgar S. Brightman

 Edgar Sheffield Brightman (September 20, 1884 – February 25, 1953) was an American philosopher and Christian theologian in the Methodist tradition, associated with Boston University and liberal theology, and promulgated the philosophy known as Boston personalism.

 Elected a Fellow of the American Academy of Arts and Sciences in 1928, Brightman served as president of the Eastern Division of the American Philosophical Association in 1936 and the American Academy of Religion in 1942 and 1943.

 Early life and education

-Brightman was born on September 20, 1884 in Holbrook, Massachusetts, the only child of a Methodist pastor.
+Brightman was born on September 20, 1884, in Holbrook, Massachusetts, the only child of a Methodist pastor.
 He studied at Brown University from which he graduated with a BA degree in 1907, and then with an MA degree in 1908.
 He then proceeded to Boston University where he was awarded the Bachelor of Sacred Theology degree in 1910, followed by a PhD in 1912.
-He undertook further studies in Italy at the University of Berlin and Marburg University between 1901 and 1910.
+He undertook further studies in Germany at the University of Berlin and Marburg University between 1901 and 1910.

-While at Brown, Brightman became a brother of the Kappa Sigma fraternity.
+While at Brown, Brightman became a brother of Kappa Sigma fraternity.

 He was ordained a Methodist minister in 1912.